 AI has and will continue to make great leaps in terms of efficiency and scope.
 But many professionals fear the integration of this technology will put their jobs at risk.
-In this article we explore AI’s place in businesses and how we as humans can expect to work and live alongside this groundbreaking development.
+In this article we explore AI’s place in business today and tomorrow.

 It continues to change the lives of the public, with innovative technologies and apps being released daily.
 Precarious speech recognition software have become reliable virtual assistants, and location-mapping services are based on both traffic history and real-time conditions.
 The global population’s trust in AI technologies is growing exponentially.
 We use them increasingly frequently and as a matter of reflex.

 But where does AI fit into the modern company?
 Which areas will require humans working alongside AI?

 The face of customer service is changing rapidly as cutting-edge solutions replace lengthy traditional processes with more efficient automated systems.
 Being at the forefront of AI developments has allowed top companies to fortify their position in the global economy and represents new opportunities for startups with fresh ideas and knowledge.
 Keeping up-to-date on AI technologies and machine learning applications should therefore be the priority for anyone looking to engage in tech-geared business in the digital age.